andrewfrueh/PowderOfLife/README.md

 # Powder Of Life

-A neural-network-framework for building interactive and autonomous analog robots.
+A framework for building simple neural networks to power interactive and autonomous analog robots.

 ## Introduction